Glen Helzer

-Glen Taylor Helzer (born July 26, 1970) is a self-declared prophet, former cult leader and spree killer who founded and led the Children of Thunder.
-Helzer and his followers murdered five people as part of an extortion plot intended to culminate with Helzer taking over the Church of Jesus Christ of Latter-day Saints (LDS Church) and hastening the return of Christ; among their victims was Selina Bishop, daughter of blues guitarist Elvin Bishop.
+Glen Taylor Helzer (born July 26, 1970), also known as Jordan Helzer, is an American self-declared prophet and spree killer who founded and led the Children of Thunder, a Mormon cult, until his arrest in 2000.
+Helzer and his followers murdered five people as part of an extortion plot intended to culminate with Helzer taking over the Church of Jesus Christ of Latter-day Saints (LDS Church) and hastening the return of Jesus; among their victims was Selina Bishop, daughter of blues guitarist Elvin Bishop.

 Early life

 Glen Taylor Helzer was born in Lansing, Michigan, on July 26, 1970, to Gerry and Carma Helzer, both devout Mormons.
-He had a younger sister, Heather, and brother, Justin.
-Helzer graduated from Ygnacio Valley High School and served in the National Guard in Texas and as a missionary in Brazil.
+He had a younger sister named Heather and a brother, Justin.
+A graduate of Ygnacio Valley High School, he served a two-year tour as a missionary for the Church of Jesus Christ of Latter-day Saints (LDS Church) in Brazil before serving in the Texas National Guard.
 He worked as a stock broker for Morgan Stanley Dean Witter until August 1998, when he went on disability after being diagnosed with bipolar disorder.

 Helzer married his wife, Ann, in April 1993.
 They had two daughters before separating in June 1996.

 Children of Thunder

-Glen Helzer and his brother Justin met Dawn Godman on Memorial Day 1999 at a murder mystery dinner hosted by a Mormon congregation in Walnut Creek, California.
-Godman became Justin's girlfriend and moved into a house in Concord with the Helzer brothers in April 2000.
+Helzer and his brother Justin met Dawn Godman on Memorial Day 1999 at a murder mystery dinner hosted by an LDS Church congregation in Walnut Creek, California.
+Justin and Godman became romantically involved and she moved into a house in Concord with the Helzer brothers the following April.

-Glen Helzer was excommunicated from the LDS Church in 1998 due to his drug use.
-Around this time, he declared himself a prophet.
-He developed a list of maxims he called “The Twelve Principles of Magic,” by which he expected his followers to abide.
-He had plans to train Brazilian orphans to assassinate Mormon leaders so that he could take over the LDS Church and start a self-help group called Transform America, which was intended to “create a state of peace and joy.”
+Helzer was excommunicated from the LDS Church in 1998 due to drug abuse.
+Around this time, he declared himself a prophet and developed a list of maxims he called “The Twelve Principles of Magic,” by which he expected his followers to abide.
+Helzer had plans to train Brazilian orphans to assassinate LDS Church leaders so that he could take over the church and start a self-help group called Transform America, which was intended to “create a state of peace and joy.”
 Helzer collectively referred to himself and his followers as the Children of Thunder.